Que hacer en londres antes de irte

 - Visit the Harry Potter studios

-And a lot lot more.
-Don't forget to check out all our posts, we have options for plans to do depending on the time of year you visit the city or by type of trip (friends, family, as a couple or alone).
+And much, much more.
+Don't forget to check out all our posts; we have options for things to do depending on the time of year you're visiting the city or by type of trip (friends, family, couples, or solo).

-Remember that you always come back to London, so save things to do on your next visit.
+Remember, you always come back to London, so plan ahead for things to do on your next visit.

 Back to blog